 Cross-Curricular Links: Literacy, Science, PE and Art.

 “As part of our Maths week, all KS2 children in the School had the CSI:Maths workshop.
 The children were buzzing about it all week and realised that Maths can be fun!
 I would highly recommend it and would not hesitate to use you again in the future.”
 (Maths Teacher, St Benedict’s Primary)

 “I have had some excellent feedback from staff and pupils alike “It’s like cluedo but with Maths.
 The students thoroughly enjoyed the workshops.
 They were all engaged and loved how Mathematical skills were transferred into real life contexts.
 They worked well in teams and enjoyed problem solving.The students gained strategies to problem solve and healthy competition.
 They were encouraged to work in teams which our children often struggle with.”
 (Maths Mastery Coordinator, Place Farm Primary Academy)

 A pirate-themed whole school maths challenge

 Captain Richard Morgan, of the Good Ship Mathematics, has a conundrum … he knows that there’s treasure to be found on Cloud Island, he has a map – and he has a set of clues.
-But they’re clues he can neither make head nor tail of.
+But they’re clues he can make neither head nor tail of.
 He’ll meet all the children at an assembly (or, if space does’t allow, two consecutive gatherings) and challenge them to conquer his conundrum.